What Is NFS and How Does It Work? - Qiling

 4. What ports are needed for NFS?

-NFS uses the same port for both TCP and UDP in each case:
+NFS uses the same port for both TCP and UDP, where each case uses a specific port number.

 Related Articles